Be-Secure/BeS-dev-kit/README.md

-# Be-Secure Developer Toolkit (bes-dev-kit)
+# BeS-dev-kit

-bes-dev-kit is a cli tool for generating metadata and assessment report for [BeSLighthouse](https://github.com/Be-Secure/BeSLighthouse).
+BeS-dev-kit is a cli tool for generating metadata and assessment report for [BeSLighthouse](https://github.com/Be-Secure/BeSLighthouse).

 # Pre-requisites